-Fig 22: Dual Highway SR Mode Connections
+Fig 19: Dual Highway SR Mode Connections

 The connection of the actuator to the highway uses terminals 1A /1B (in and out terminals) on highway 1 and 2A / 2B (in and out terminals) on highway 2, the terminal numbers depend on the actuator type and are indicated on the actuator wiring diagram.
 The highways should be arranged so as to eliminate any stub connections.
-The last actuator on the highway should have the termination resistors connected by linking the highway '1A Out' terminal to the highway 1 'Terminator' terminal (blue link in diagram above) and fitting the internal links LK1 and LK2 in the Terminate position; and by linking the highway '2A Out' terminal to the highway 2 'Terminator' terminal and fitting the internal links LK3 and LK4 in the Terminate position.
 Take care to ensure that the correct polarity is observed on the data highway connection.

 - Data line 1B is positive with respect to data line 1A when the PFU is transmitting a '1'.

-- ☐ Data line A is also called TxD/RxD-N
+- Data line A is also called TxD/RxD-N

 - Data line B is also called TxD/RxD-P